Cook the Season: Everything You Need to Know About Ramps

+Ramps are part of the allium family, and can be found in deciduous forests.
 Ramps are foraged in the early spring and have a flavor profile of garlic and onion.
 Ramps can be identified by their broad, green leaves, growing low to the ground in wooded areas.
 Sometimes ramps are referred to as wild leeks, I grew up with them as ramps, so that is what I will call them in this post.
-There are many savory uses for this foraged treat, as I will outline in this blog post below.
+The leaves are milder and great for sauces and pestos; the bulbs are more pungent and hold up well to heat.

 If you do not want to forage your own ramps, they can be purchased at farmers markets during the early spring.
 Another option for buying wild ramps is Facebook marketplace.
 Ramps vegetables have a short harvest season window, so if you see them available whether at your local farmers market, farm stand or foraged sustainably in the forest, grab them while you can and read on for more exciting tips on how to handle, store and ultimately enjoy this seasonal culinary delight.